flowlink/quickbooks_integration/README.md

 - quickbooks_inventory_account - Name of the account used for your inventory tracking (usually Inventory Asset) **Required if quickbooks_create_new_product is true AND quickbooks_track_inventory is set to true or '1'**
 - quickbooks_cogs_account- Name of the Cost of Goods Sold account (usually Cost of Goods Sold) associated with the item **Required if quickbooks_create_new_product is true AND quickbooks_track_inventory is set to true or '1'**
 - quickbooks_deposit_to_account_name - The Account Name in which payments from Invoices should be deposited (normally Undeposited Funds)
+- quickbooks_ar_account_name - The Account Name used for your Accounts Receivable account in QuickBooks Online

 /update_invoice
 - quickbooks_create_or_update - Boolean used to determine if FlowLink should create the Invoice if it is not found in QuickBooks **Required**